Engageli nabs $33M more for its collaborative video-based teaching platform – TechCrunch

 Up to now, these have focused on both the kinds of conversations that students can have with each other and the teacher, and ways for the teacher to keep their students engaged, by way of quizzes, notes that they can download and annotate and Q&A channels.
 For now, Engageli is focused on building its own technology, but over time you can see how the platform might open up to link up with bigger learning management systems and the other tools that institutions might already be using regularly.

 Avida said that Engageli is not yet disclosing any metrics on engagement time, customer or user numbers or any other figures.
-For now, he said the startup is picking up university customers across the U.S., in the UK and Israel (where the founders hail from and all originally cut their tech teeth in the country’s military units), where classes are already handling up to “hundreds” of concurrent students.
+For now, he said the startup is picking up university customers across the U.S., in the U.K. and Israel (from where the founders hail and all originally cut their tech teeth in the country’s military units), where classes are already handling up to “hundreds” of concurrent students.

 He also added that even as more schools return to in-person learning, he is expecting a boost of new users in the fall quarter because the genie, so to speak, is out of the bottle with remote learning and the fact that it can continue to be effective.

 “Even before the pandemic there were tens of millions of students online, half of all students were taking some form of online course, and we expect this to go much further, not unlike online grocery or telemedicine,” he said.
-“One professor described it to me like this: the trough of disillusionment” — a reference to the Gartner Magic Quadrant visualization — “is very shallow here.
-We ain’t going back.”
+“One professor described it to me like this: ‘The trough of disillusionment” — a reference to the Gartner Magic Quadrant visualization — “is very shallow here.
+We ain’t going back’.”

 This is also a sentiment that educators also seem to be picking up.